Howdy, y’all!!! I’m Jeremy – the owner of Foodzetic.com – a Food Blog for foodies with Easy Homemade Recipes!

 Ovens were not available in my dorm room, but despite this issue, I was able to use an inside grill.
 I purchased ground meat to cook on the grill, alongside roman noodles that I cooked in the microwave.

 Even to this day I still use that recipe to satisfy my hunger.
-If you’re low on cash, college on not, I recommend you trying that spaghetti out.
+If you’re low on cash, college on not, I recommend you to try that spaghetti out.
 We’ll just say that spaghetti is on the Foodzetic.com secret menu.

 I create my recipes based on trial and error, alongside theories from past experiments and recipes that were done successfully.
 This is one of the many factors that led to my creative development.